-Rule 38.04.
+Rule 38.10.
 Objections to Agency's Report or Recommendations

-Any party objecting to the content or recommendations of the responsible agency's report may submit a written objection to the report either before or at the hearing at which the report is to be considered.
+A party may object to the content or recommendations of the responsible social services agency's report by submitting a written objection either before or at the hearing at which the report is to be considered.
 The objection shall include a statement certifying the content as true based upon personal observation, first-hand knowledge, or information and belief.
 The certified objection shall be supported by a sworn statement of the party's factual basis for the objection and may state other or additional facts on information and belief and argument that the court should consider in making its determinations or orders.
 An objection may also be supported by reports from collateral service providers or assessors.
-Objections to the agency's report and recommendations may also be stated on the record as long as the court gives the agency a reasonable opportunity to respond to the party's objection.
+Objections to the agency's report and recommendations may also be stated on the record, but the court shall give the agency a reasonable opportunity to respond to the party's objection.

-Rule 38.05.
-Reports to the Court by Child's Guardian ad Litem certifying the content as true based upon personal observation, first-hand knowledge, or information and belief and shall include the following:
+Rule 38.11.
+Reports to the Court by Child's Guardian ad Litem